fpetkovski/monkeyisland/README.md

 ### Setup instructions
 Execute the following commands:
 * `make up` to boot the environment
 * `make migrate` to migrate the database.
-Make sure the database inside the container is ready to receive connections
+Make sure the database inside the mysql container is ready to receive connections
 * `make up` to start the api

 The API should be available on http://localhost:8080

 ### Tests
-* `make test` runs tests against a different database
+* `make test` runs tests against a testing database

 ### API Documentation
 Swagger-based documentation is available on http://localhost:8082